-Figure A26: Inefficient Auction Clearing prices and Associated Retirements below, we illustrate the amount of capacity lost each year due to inefficient market design.
+Figure A26: Inefficient Auction Clearing Prices and Associated Retirements

+As predicted in prior years, inefficient capacity auction design and correspondingly low-capacity auction clearing prices led to a large number of retirements in recent years.
+In Figure A26 below, we illustrate the amount of capacity lost between 2019 and 2022 because of inefficient market design.
 In the top panel we plot the amount of unforced capacity (UCAP) that retired that may have remained in service had MISO employed a reliability-based demand curve.
-The colors of the bars represent the types of market participants, such as merchant, municipal, and verticallyintegrated utilities.
+The colors of the bars represent the types of market participants, such as merchant, municipal, and vertically-integrated utilities.

-As predicted in prior years, inefficient capacity auction design and correspondingly low capacity auction clearing prices led to a large number of retirements in the past four years.
-In Figure A26

 In the bottom panel, we show the range of net going-forward costs in the green shaded area, calculated as the TSAC-based going-forward costs adjusted for net revenues, that resources would need to recover through the capacity auction in order to avoid suspension or retirement.
-The actual price represents the auction clearing price in each year's auction, and the efficient price represents the alternative auction clearing prices that would have resulted from a reliabilitybased demand curve.
+The actual price represents the auction clearing price in each year's auction, and the efficient price represents the alternative auction clearing prices that would have resulted from a reliability-based demand curve.
 Since the Midwest was short in 2022, the 2022/2023 auction clearing price was the Cost of New Entry (CONE) in the Midwest.

-Figure A26: Inefficient Auction Clearing prices and Associated Retirements Midwest, 2019-2022
+Figure A26: Inefficient Auction Clearing Prices and Associated Retirements Midwest, 2019-2022